bans-tech/alx-pre_course/README.md

-Branch created: update_script
+Branch created: update_script.

-Updates on some files
+Updates on some files.

-Few hot fixes as well
+Few hot fixes as well.